When I was a church planter and pastor, I routinely said things like this:

 - Like anyone is going to cancel family vacation and apologize to the kids so they could go to church.

-Instead of trying to make every week epic, off the chain or the best Sunday ever, just focus on being consistent.
+Instead of trying to make every week the best Sunday ever, just focus on being consistent.

 Consistently offer people a smile when they walk through the doors.
 Consistently lift up the name of Jesus.
 Consistently preach the Word.
 Do this week after week and don’t worry about being epic.